ibm-cloud-docs/containers/storage-portworx-update.md

 # Updating Portworx in your cluster
 {: #storage_portworx_update}

-Looking to update Portworx in a Classic cluster?
-For more information, see [Updating Classic worker nodes](/docs/containers?topic=containers-update&interface=ui#worker_node).
+If you use Portworx in a classic cluster, see [Updating Classic worker nodes](/docs/containers?topic=containers-update&interface=ui#worker_node).
+The following steps focus on VPC worker node updates.

 ## VPC: Updating worker nodes with Portworx volumes